 Financial woes meant there was little chance of the Club surviving for long once hostilities had ceased in the winter of 1918.

 A change was needed to prevent the Club from sliding out of existence.
 Overwhelmed by financial problems, the Club was taken over by a new company registered as ‘Leicester City Football Club’ in 1919.

-Leicester City have won the second tier title a record seven times, lifted the FA Cup once, won the League Cup three times, and competed in five European campaigns, most notably in the 2016/17 UEFA Champions League, when the Club reached the quarter-finals.
+Leicester City have won the second tier title a record seven times, lifted the FA Cup once, won the League Cup three times, sealed the FA Community Shield twice, and competed in six European campaigns, most notably in the 2016/17 UEFA Champions League, when the Club reached the quarter-finals.

 Their crowning achievement was to win the Premier League title in 2015/16 under Italian manager Claudio Ranieri, despite pre-season odds of 5,000/1 for them to achieve the feat.